cereniyim/event_parser/README.md

 uvicorn app.main:app
 ```

+Then access it through http://127.0.0.1:8000/docs in your web browser

 # Further Improvement Areas for a productionready solution
 - Use proper DB solution like mongoDB, mySQL or any other DB solution depending on the requirements
 - Enable authentication for the app